docs

 What is medical billing software for billing companies?

-Medical billing software built around teams that operate revenue cycle work for many client practices at once.
+Software built around teams that run revenue cycle work for many client practices at once.
 The buyer is the billing company, not the practice.
-Useful evaluation criteria are tenancy model (billing company versus practice as primary), pricing structure (flat versus per-provider), cross-practice work queues, permissioning for mixed staff, and migration tooling.
+Evaluate it on five things: tenancy model (billing company versus practice as primary), pricing structure (per-practice versus per-provider), cross-practice work queues, permissioning for mixed staff, and migration tooling.
 See the billing-company software evaluation guide for the full framework.

 What is Medi?

 A billing-company-first revenue cycle platform.
-Flat $300 per month platform fee for the billing company, unlimited providers and practices under that fee, plus EDI usage priced per transaction.
+Priced at $1.00 per claim, with no monthly fee, no per-practice fee, and no per-provider fee; the rate steps down to $0.90 and $0.80 at published volume tiers.
+Adding providers or client practices does not change the rate.
+Usage add-ons such as eligibility and claim status are priced per transaction.
 Uses Stedi as the clearinghouse for 837 claim submission, 835 ERA, 270/271 eligibility, 276/277 claim status, 278 authorization, and 277CA acknowledgments.
 Includes denial workflows, ERA posting, A/R reporting, payment workflows, and migration tooling.
 Does not include an EHR, scheduling, charting, or patient engagement modules.

 Is Medi a clearinghouse?

-No. Medi is the billing-company operating layer on top of Stedi as the underlying clearinghouse.
-Clearinghouses move the EDI transactions; billing-company software owns the daily work queues, reporting, access controls, and follow-up decisions on top of those transactions.
+No. Medi is the billing-company operating layer on top of Stedi, its clearinghouse.
+The clearinghouse moves the EDI transactions; billing-company software owns the daily work queues, reporting, access controls, and follow-up decisions on top of them.

 What is the difference between a clearinghouse and billing-company software?

 A clearinghouse moves the EDI traffic: 837 claims out, 835 ERAs back, 270/271 eligibility checks, 276/277 status, 278 authorizations.
-Examples include Stedi, Office Ally, Availity, Claim.MD, Waystar Clearinghouse.
-Billing-company software is the operating layer: who owns each claim, what needs review, which practice is affected, what was posted, and what follow-up remains open.
-Some products try to do both; most are stronger at one than the other.
+Examples include Stedi, Office Ally, Availity, Claim.MD, and Waystar.
+Billing-company software is the operating layer: who owns each claim, what needs review, which practice is affected, what was posted, and what follow-up is still open.
+Some products do both, but most are stronger at one than the other.

 How is billing-company software different from practice-management software?